apache/accumulo-website/_docs-unreleased/administration/overview.md

 The initialization script will prompt you to set a root password.
 Once Accumulo is initialized it can be started.

-=== Running
+## Running

-==== Starting Accumulo
+### Starting Accumulo

 Make sure Hadoop is configured on all of the machines in the cluster, including access to a shared HDFS instance.
 Make sure HDFS and ZooKeeper are running.
 Make sure ZooKeeper is configured and running on at least one machine in the cluster.
-Start Accumulo using +accumulo-cluster start+.
+Start Accumulo using `accumulo-cluster start`.

-To verify that Accumulo is running, check the Status page as described in
+To verify that Accumulo is running, check the [Accumulo monitor][monitor].
-<<monitoring>>.
-In addition, the Shell can provide some information about the status of
-tables via reading the metadata tables.
+In addition, the Shell can provide some information about the status of tables via reading the metadata tables.

-==== Stopping Accumulo
+### Stopping Accumulo

-To shutdown cleanly, run +accumulo-cluster stop+ and the master will orchestrate the shutdown of all the tablet servers.
+To shutdown cleanly, run `accumulo-cluster stop` and the master will orchestrate the shutdown of all the tablet servers.
 Shutdown waits for all minor compactions to finish, so it may take some time for particular configurations.

-==== Adding a Tablet Server
+### Adding a Tablet Server

-Update your +conf/tservers+ file to account for the addition.
+Update your `conf/tservers` file to account for the addition.

 Next, ssh to each of the hosts you want to add and run:

     accumulo-service tserver start

 Make sure the host in question has the new configuration, or else the tablet server won't start; at a minimum this needs to be on the host(s) being added, but in practice it's good to ensure consistent configuration across all nodes.

-==== Decomissioning a Tablet Server
+### Decomissioning a Tablet Server

 If you need to take a node out of operation, you can trigger a graceful shutdown of a tablet server.
 Accumulo will automatically rebalance the tablets across the available tablet servers.

     accumulo admin stop <host(s)> {<host> ...}

 Alternatively, you can ssh to each of the hosts you want to remove and run:

     accumulo-service tserver stop

-Be sure to update your +conf/tservers+ file to account for the removal of these hosts.
+Be sure to update your `conf/tservers` file to account for the removal of these hosts.
 Bear in mind that the monitor will not re-read the tservers file automatically, so it will report the decommissioned servers as down; it's recommended that you restart the monitor so that the node list is up to date.

-The steps described to decommission a node can also be used (without removal of the host from the +conf/tservers+ file) to gracefully stop a node.
+The steps described to decommission a node can also be used (without removal of the host from the `conf/tservers` file) to gracefully stop a node.
 This will ensure that the tabletserver is cleanly stopped and recovery will not need to be performed when the tablets are re-hosted.

-==== Restarting process on a node
+### Restarting process on a node

 Occasionally, it might be necessary to restart the processes on a specific node.
-In addition to the +accumulo-cluster+ script, Accumulo has a +accumulo-service+ script that can be use to start/stop processes on a node.
+In addition to the `accumulo-cluster` script, Accumulo has a `accumulo-service` script that can be use to start/stop processes on a node.

-===== A note on rolling restarts
+#### A note on rolling restarts

 For sufficiently large Accumulo clusters, restarting multiple TabletServers within a short window can place significant load on the Master server.
-If slightly lower availability is acceptable, this load can be reduced by globally setting +table.suspend.duration+ to a positive value.
+If slightly lower availability is acceptable, this load can be reduced by globally setting `table.suspend.duration` to a positive value.

-With +table.suspend.duration+ set to, say, +5m+, Accumulo will wait for 5 minutes for any dead TabletServer to return before reassigning that TabletServer's responsibilities to other TabletServers.
+With `table.suspend.duration` set to, say, `5m`, Accumulo will wait for 5 minutes for any dead TabletServer to return before reassigning that TabletServer's responsibilities to other TabletServers.
 If the TabletServer returns to the cluster before the specified timeout has elapsed, Accumulo will assign the TabletServer its original responsibilities.

-It is important not to choose too large a value for +table.suspend.duration+, as during this time, all scans against the data that TabletServer had hosted will block (or time out).
+It is important not to choose too large a value for `table.suspend.duration`, as during this time, all scans against the data that TabletServer had hosted will block (or time out).

-==== Running multiple TabletServers on a single node
+### Running multiple TabletServers on a single node

 With very powerful nodes, it may be beneficial to run more than one TabletServer on a given node.
 This decision should be made carefully and with much deliberation as Accumulo is designed